ultral/ultral.github.io/it/ansible-testing-en.md

 ![Ansible refactoring](assets/at_review_1.png?raw=true "Ansible refactoring")

-At the beginning of the project there were small amount of people.
+At the beginning of the project, there were a small amount of people.
 They were reviewers.
-Time was ticking and knowledge how to write ansible roles were spread across all teams members.
+Time was ticking and knowledge on how to write ansible roles were spread across all teams members.
 The interesting thing was that we were rotating reviewer on the 2 weeks basis.

 ![Ansible refactoring](assets/at_review_2.png?raw=true "Ansible refactoring")

 The review had to be simple & reviewer friendly.
-So, we integrated jenkins + bitbucket + jira for that.
-Unfortunately, the review is not silver bullet.
+So, we integrated Jenkins + bitbucket + Jira for that.
+Unfortunately, the review is not a silver bullet.
 I.e. we missed bad code to the master and had flapped unstable tests.

 ```YML
 - get_url: